-Jefferies LLC and Cowen and Company, LLC may, in their sole discretion and at any time or from time to time before the termination of the 180-day period release all or any portion of the securities subject to lock-up agreements.
+Jefferies LLC may, with the agreement of RBC Capital Markets, LLC, at any time or from time to time before the termination of the 180-day period, release all or any portion of the securities subject to lock-up agreements.
 There are no existing agreements between the underwriters and any of our stockholders who will execute a lock-up agreement, providing consent to the sale of shares prior to the expiration of the lock-up period.